 Cooking brown rice can be straightforward if you know how to treat it right.
 After much experimentation and failed attempts, I hit upon a foolproof method that involves three steps and three ingredients that come together in one pot on the stovetop.

-I also recommend avoiding such varieties because they’re often so highly processed that they’re empty calories by the time they go into your system.
+I also recommend avoiding such varieties because they’re often so highly processed that they’re empty calories when they enter your system.

 Here’s a step-by-step guide to cooking perfectly fluffy brown rice on the stove.